 The 1:1 substitution ratio usually works well for potato starch.

 Oat flour is a highly nutritious ingredient, even more so than brown rice flour itself.
 It’s gluten-free, rich in fiber, vitamins, minerals, antioxidants while being low in calories.
+Additionally, it’s a great choice if you care about whether flour is suitable for veganism.

 This flour resembles brown rice flour greatly in color and flavor.
 Its earthy flavor makes oat flour an outstanding choice for baking.
 If you want to give oat flour a try, simply replace brown rice flour with it in a 1 to 1 ratio.